 You Travel Full-Time.
 If everything you own has to fit into your luggage, going with carry-on will involve sacrificing either comfort, style, or versatility (or a bit of all three).
 Why bother?
 If travel is your lifestyle, consider just that: it’s your life.

 You’re Traveling Through Multiple Climates, Including/Especially Winter.
-Taking a winter trip alone practically necessitates checked luggage; going from snow to beaches requires even more luggage space.
+Taking a winter trip on its own practically necessitates checked luggage; going from snow to beaches requires even more luggage space.

 You Want to Get Souvenirs.
 If you’re taking a trip of fixed duration and want to bring back some gifts or souvenirs, you’ll have the space with checked luggage.
 Alternately, you can bring an extra bag to check full of goodies on the way home.